Will Richard Simmons’ Hospitalization Ruin His New Business Plans?

 Any return to the spotlight would be quite a change for Simmons.
 His unexpected disappearance from the public eye began when he stopped showing up to his Beverly Hills gym, Slimmons.
 He made no prior public announcement and offered no explanations to his fans.
 His flight from the public even generated check the welfare calls to his residence by the Los Angeles Police Department.

 Despite being off the publicity grid for the past three years, Richard Simmons is still a valuable celebrity commodity.
-He was the subject of a podcast by Dan Taberski, Missing Richard Simmons, the podcast is so popular there are rumors it could be picked up as a TV series.
+He was the subject of a podcast by Dan Taberski, Missing Richard Simmons.
+The podcast is so popular there are rumors it could be picked up as a TV series.

 Catalano said the merchandising deal will feature products that keep withing the “messaging” of Simmons, health and fitness related products that promote a healthy lifestyle.
 However, this latest medical problem is the second time Richard has been admitted to the hospital.
 He was also admitted to Cedars-Sinai Hospital for dehydration back in 2016.
 The question is how effective of a representative can Simmons be for health products when the only times he is heard about is for multi-day stays in a hospital.